Cybersecurity is a hot topic right now. Businesses are facing attacks from sophisticated cybercriminals targeting money, data and identity.

 Mitigation Strategies to Limit the Extent of Cyber Security Incidents

 Restrict administrative privileges: to operating systems and applications based on user duties.
 Regularly revalidate the need for privileges.
-Don’t use privileged accounts for reading email and web browsing.
+Don’t use privileged accounts for reading emails and web browsing.

 Patch operating systems: Patch/mitigate computers (including network devices) with ‘extreme risk’ vulnerabilities within 48 hours.
 Use the latest operating system version.
 Don’t use unsupported versions.

-Why: Security vulnerabilities in operating systems can be used to further the compromise of systems.
+Why: Security vulnerabilities in operating systems can be used to further compromise systems.